kuanchoulai10/mac-setup/homebrew/README.md

 This will:

-- set up Helix with Python language support using `pyrefly` and `ruff`
+- Set up Helix with Python language support using `pyrefly` and `ruff`
-- enable auto-formatting on save using `ruff`
+- Enable auto-formatting on save using `ruff`
-- set the Helix theme to "kaolin-light"
+- Set the Helix theme to "kaolin-light"

 ---